cran-task-views/ExperimentalDesign/ExperimentalDesign.md

 ---
 name: ExperimentalDesign
 topic: Design of Experiments (DoE) & Analysis of Experimental Data
-maintainer: Ulrike Groemping
+maintainer: Ulrike Groemping, Tyler Morgan-Wall
-email: groemping@bht-berlin.de
+email: ulrike.groemping@bht-berlin.de
 version: 2022-03-08
 source: https://github.com/cran-task-views/ExperimentalDesign/
 ---

 This task view collects information on R packages for experimental design and analysis of data from experiments.
-With a strong increase in the number of relevant packages, packages that focus on analysis only and do not make relevant contributions for design creation are no longer added to this task view.
-Please feel free to suggest enhancements, and please send information on new packages or major package updates if you think they belong here, either via e-mail to the maintainer or by submitting an issue or pull request in the GitHub repository linked above.
+Packages that focus on analysis only and do not make relevant contributions for design creation are not considered in the scope of this task view.
+Please feel free to suggest enhancements, and please send information on new packages or major package updates if you think they belong here, either via e-mail to the maintainers or by submitting an issue or pull request in the GitHub repository linked above.

 Experimental design is applied in many areas, and methods have been